AkindeleRoqeeb/js-brush-up/README.md

-# revisiting some Javascript functionality
+# Revisiting some Javascript functionality
-Like
+Like,
-Mapping
+Mapping,
-Function
+Function,
-Class
+Class,
-Method
+Method,
-Arrays
+Arrays,
-Objects
+Objects and others